WordPress for beginners:

 How to optimize your slug in WordPress

-- Include your focus keyphrase
+1. Include your focus keyphrase

 This is probably a no-brainer, but your focus keyphrase should always be in the slug.
 This will immediately make it clear to your audience what your page is about.

-If you keyphrase isn’t in the slug, the SEO analysis in the Yoast plugin will show you this message: - Think about function words
+If your keyphrase isn’t in the slug, the SEO analysis in the Yoast plugin will show you this message:

-You can read more about this in our WordPress SEO article. - Add focus
+You can read more about this in our WordPress SEO article.

 You shouldn’t just filter out any unnecessary function words, but every word you don’t need.
-In the case of this post, WordPress automatically created the slug “what-is-a-slug-and-how-to-optimize-it” (based upon the permalink settings in WordPress).
+In the case of this post, WordPress automatically created the slug “what-is-a-slug-and-how-to-optimize-it” (based on the permalink settings in WordPress).
 That’s quite long, so we manually reduced it to “slug”.
 However, you should make sure your slug still makes sense!

 And remember: You can use a slug only once, so use it for the right page.
-For example, if we want to write another (but different) post about slugs in the future, then we can’t (re)use this slug. - Keep it short and descriptive
+For example, if we want to write another (but different) post about slugs in the future, we can’t (re)use this slug.

-As we’ve said before, the URL of your page is sometimes shown in Google search results, and may therefore influence whether your audience decides to click your snippet.
+As we’ve said before, the URL of your page is sometimes shown in Google search results and may, therefore, influence whether your audience decides to click your snippet.
 So, you don’t have a lot of room to play with.
-So think carefully about the specific words you want to include.
+So, think carefully about the specific words you want to include.

-In addition, be careful with adding dates and such to your URL.
-These instantly tell your audience when your content was originally published. - Use lowercase letters only
+In addition, be careful when adding dates and such to your URL.
+These instantly tell your audience when your content was originally published.

-- Remember that URL slugs should be permanent
+6. Remember that URL slugs should be permanent

 WordPress for beginners series